 Just hop on the Dart or the no 31b bus from Isaacs hostel in Dublin and you will be there in 20 mins.
 Following the marked cliff path from the harbour for stunning views across Dublin bay to the Dublin mountains and beyond.
 There are loads of trails which you can download here.
 Varying in length from an hour up to the Summit Inn pub ( there we go again!) or do the whole loop commonly known as the Bog of the Frogs.
 It can get very busy so avoid weekends if you prefer a quieter walk.

-Another very easy walk to get to by public transport take the frequent dart service to the seaside town of Bray and walk the spectacular coastal cliff path to the charming village of Greystones which is awash with good cafes, restaurants and you guessed it; Pubs!
-It should take you about 1.5 hours to walk one way and you can either walk back the same route or across the top off the cliffs, or better still just hop on the train all the way back to Dublin .
+This is another very easy walk to reach by public transport. t Take the frequent dart service to the seaside town of Bray and walk the spectacular coastal cliff path to the charming village of Greystones which is awash with good cafes, restaurants and you guessed it; Pubs!
+It should take you about 1.5 hours to walk one way and you can either walk back the same route or across the top off the cliffs, or better still just hop on the train all the way back to Dublin.
 Simples!

 One of the great things about Dublin is that we are enveloped by mountains so we obviously had to include a bit of a hill walk .
 The Tibradden mountain trail is doable at 5k even with an almighty hangover and is well marked.

 You ideally need a lift or a car for this one– but there are ways and means by public transport .
 There is a very nice pub called the Merry Ploughboy serving excellent chicken wings to finish off your day ( surprise !)